-On Saturday, 29th April 1995, Pete Dennis was counting migrating raptors at the Pilone di Cannitello, on the Calabrian side of the Straits of Messina, the narrow body of water that separates the eastern tip of Sicily from southern Italy.
-At 16:15 he was counting passing Honey Buzzards and Red-footed Falcons when he noticed what he thought was an adult Red-footed Falcon flying towards him.
+On Saturday, 29th April 1995, Pete Dennis was counting migrating raptors at the Pilone di Cannitello, on the Calabrian side of the Straits of Messina, the body of water that separates the eastern tip of Sicily from southern Italy.
+At 16:15 he was counting Honey Buzzards and Red-footed Falcons when he noticed what he thought to be an adult Red-footed Falcon flying towards him.
 He got it in the telescope, instantly noticing something odd about its wings; it appeared the underwing-coverts were missing!
-As the bird came closer he soon realised they were not, rather they were strikingly white.
-It was then lost to view departing with four Red-footed Falcons.
-Although Pete was puzzled by its appearance he decided it was just a male Red-footed with aberrant markings.
+As it came closer he realised they were not, rather they were strikingly white.
+He last saw it departing with four Red-footed Falcons.
+Although Pete was puzzled by its appearance, he decided it was just a Red-footed Falcon with aberrant markings.